BL 14-inch Mk VII naval gun: Gun

 The built-up gun was of an all-steel construction, using a radial expansion design; this was an advance on earlier British heavy guns, which employed a wire-wound technology.
 The resulting gun was lighter, less prone to droop, more accurate and had a significantly longer barrel life.
 The estimated barrel life was 340 effective full charges.
 Length of bore: 630 inches (45 calibres long).
 Weight of gun (without breech or counterbalance: 77 tons 14 cwt 84 lbs.
 Weight of gun with counterbalance: 89 tons 2 cwt 84 lbs.
 Weight of breech mechanism: 1 ton 17 cwt.
 Rifling: polygroove, 72 grooves plain section, uniform right-hand twist of 1 turn in 30 calibres.
 The standard propellant charge: 338 lb of cordite.

-The new 14-inch Armour Piercing (AP) 1,590-pound shell had, relative to its size, superior ballistic performance and armour-penetration compared to previous British shells, due to improvements in design and material which had taken place since World War I. The shell also carried a proportionally large bursting charge of 39.8 lb.
+The new 14-inch Armour Piercing (AP) 1,590-pound/ 721 kg shell had, relative to its size, superior ballistic performance and armour-penetration compared to previous British shells, due to improvements in design and material which had taken place since World War I. The shell also carried a proportionally large bursting charge of 39.8 lb.

 Mounting

 The choice of mounting was a mechanically complex quadruple turret (each battleship had two quadruple turrets (Mark III) and one twin turret (Mark II)).
-Although the class of battleships was initially designed with three quadruple turrets, it proved impossible to include this amount of firepower and the desired level of protection without exceeding the 35,000 ton displacement treaty limit, furthermore the weight of the superimposed quadruple "B" turret brought the stability of the vessel into question, hence the "B" turret was changed to a smaller twin mount so the weight savings could be freed up for increased armour protection.
+Although the class of battleships was initially designed with three quadruple turrets, it proved impossible to include this amount of firepower and the desired level of protection without exceeding the 35,000 ton displacement treaty limit, hence the "B" turret was changed to a smaller twin mount so the weight savings could be freed up for increased armour protection.
+Furthermore, the weight of a superimposed quadruple "B" turret brought the stability of the vessel into question.
 The turret and ammunition-handling facilities incorporated many anti-flash measures and interlocks, improving safety but adding to complexity.
 Revolving weight of mountings: quadruple Mk III 1,582 tons, twin Mk II 915 tons.

 In service, the quad turrets proved to be less reliable than was hoped for.
 Wartime haste in building, insufficient clearance between the rotating and fixed structure of the turret, insufficient full calibre firing exercises and extensive arrangements to prevent flash from reaching the magazines led to problems during prolonged actions.
 In order to bring ammunition into the turret at any degree of train, the design included a transfer ring between the magazine and turret; this did not have sufficient clearance to allow for the ship bending and flexing.
 These defects were addressed, and improved clearances, improved mechanical linkages, and better training led to greater reliability in the quadruple turrets but they remained controversial.